 a.
 Mental health and well-being

 It is estimated that more than 84 million people in the EU are struggling with mental health problems.
-The EU Joint Action on Mental Health and Well-being (2013 - 2018) led to the creation of the European Framework for Action on Mental Health and Wellbeing, which promotes mental health.
-With suicide being the second main cause of death among 15-29 year-olds, prevention, awareness, non-stigmatisation and access to help remain of key importance.
-On 13 September 2022, in a resolution on COVID-19’s impact on young people, Parliament called on the Commission to establish a European Year of Mental Health.
+The EU Joint Action on Mental Health and Well-being (2013-2016) led to the creation of the European Framework for Action on Mental Health and Wellbeing, which promotes mental health.
+With suicide being the second main cause of death among 15-29-year-olds, prevention, awareness, non-stigmatisation and access to help remain of key importance.
+On 13 September 2022, in a resolution on the impact of COVID-19 closures of educational, cultural, youth and sports activities on children and young people in the EU, Parliament called on the Commission to establish a European Year of Mental Health.
+The Commission has not expressed support for this initiative so far.

 b.
 Cardiovascular diseases and lifestyle factors